-Leaves are opposite to sub-opposite, narrowly elliptic to lanceolate, without a stalk or a very short stalk, the leaf surface is smooth but dotted.
+Leaves are opposite to sub-opposite, narrowly elliptic to lanceolate (broadest below the middle), without a stalk or a very short stalk, the leaf surface is smooth but dotted.
 Leaf edges are entire, tapering to the base and tapering to the pointed tip.
 There is a single main vein, most prominent on the underside and some obscurely visible lateral veins on the upper surface.

 Inflorescence: The inflorescence is a terminal smooth stalked raceme of stalked flowers that can reach 12 inches long.
 If the plant is branched, there may be multiple racemes.

 Flowers are solitary on long stalks arising from the raceme rachis (stalk); they are five-part with a yellow corolla that is streaked with black or maroon resin canals.
 The petal edges are pointed to slightly rounded.
 There are five stamens which are united at their base section by a fleshy band that is attached to the petals, thus giving them the appearance of an upright tube as they surround the style.
 Filaments are yellow, anthers darker yellow when in pollen.
 The base of the petals is tinged red.
 The calyx is very short with five green lanceolate very small sepals streaked with black or maroon resin canals and either smooth or with minute fine glandular hair on the margins.